YOUR RECIPE FOR CONVECTION COOKING!

 Meanwhile, heat a large heavy pan over medium heat, add a light film of oil to the pan, increase the heat to medium high and add the ground beef.
 Sear the meat, breaking it up with the back of a spoon until evenly browned.
 This can be done in batches if necessary.
 Remove the pan from the heat and transfer the meat to a bowl with a slotted spoon.

 Place the pan back on the stove and heat over medium heat.
 Add the remainder of the olive oil and saute the onion until softened.
 Stir in the garlic and seasoning and cook for a minute or two.
-Now add in the pasta sauce, reserving ½ a cup to spread on the bottom of the baking dish and the cooked beef and a sprinkle of dried red chili flakes.
+Reserve 1 ⁄ 2 a cup of the pasta sauce to spread on the bottom of the baking dish and add the remainder to the pan together with the cooked beef and a pinch of dried red chili flakes.
 Bring to a gentle simmer and cook for 15 to 20 minutes.

 While the meat sauce is cooking, combine the ricotta cheese with the shredded Parmesan cheese and egg, stir in the fresh herbs and add a grind or two of freshly cracked pepper.